cloud9ide/outplan/README.md

 It's designed to work with Node and client-side JavaScript.

-OutPlan is based on [PlanOut.js](https://github.com/HubSpot/PlanOut.js), but it "outclasses" classic PlanOut by not using classes.
+OutPlan is based on [PlanOut.js](https://github.com/HubSpot/PlanOut.js), which does all the hard work. _Thanks!_ OutPlan however "outclasses" classic PlanOut by not using classes.
 The resulting API is clean and simple.

 ## Installation